IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

       We pass the following parameters:
         - https://github.com/YOUR-ORG-NAME/policy-collection.git -  The URL for the forked `policy-collection` GitHub reposiory.
-        - `community/integrity` - The directory where `policy-integrity.yaml` is located.
+        - `community` - The directory where `policy-integrity.yaml` is located.

       The above command will configure your forked `policy-collection` GitHub repository as the target to run the sync against to create `policy-integrity` in the ACM hub cluster.